mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 # Act 3: Closing credits

 ![Do Not Get Arrested Challenge 2020](/img/sunburnt-country/donotgetarrestedchallenge2020.png)

 ## What the heck did I just read

-Yeah look reasonable.
+Yeah look, reasonable.

 #### tl; dr
 Your boarding pass for a flight can sometimes be used to get your passport number.
 Don't post your boarding pass or baggage receipt online, keep it as secret as your passport.

 #### How it works
-The Booking Reference on the boarding pass can be used to log in to the airline's "Manage Booking" page, which contains the passport number.
-I saw that former Australian Prime Minister Tony Abbott had posted a photo of his boarding pass on Instagram, and used it to get his passport details, phone number, and internal messages between Qantas flight staff about his flight booking.
+The Booking Reference on the boarding pass can be used to log in to the airline's "Manage Booking" page, which sometimes contains the passport number, depending on the airline.
+I saw that Tony Abbott had posted a photo of his boarding pass on Instagram, and used it to get his passport details, phone number, and internal messages between Qantas flight staff about his flight booking.

-# FAQ

-### Why is it bad for someone else to have your passport number?

-Hey crime gang, welcome back to Identity Fraud tips and tricks with Alex.

-Well, it's government-issued ID.
-It's how you prove you're you.
-The fact that you have your passport and I don't is how you prevent _me_ from convincing the government that I'm you.

-Just having the information on the passport is not quite as powerful as a photo of the full physical passport, with your photo and everything.

-With your passport number, someone could:

-* Book an international flight as you[^noflyzone].
-* Apply for anything that requires proof of identity documentation with the government, e.g. Working with children check
-* Activate a SIM card (and so get an internet connection that's traceable to you, not them, hiding them from the government)
-* Create a fake physical passport from a template, with the correct passport number (which they then use to cross a border, open a bank account, or anything)
-* who knows what else, not me, bc i have never done a crime

-[^noflyzone]: But not actually fly on it without the physical passport.

-### Are you a big bozo, a big honking goose, if you post your boarding pass Instagram?
-Nah, it's an easy mistake to make.
-How are you supposed to know not to?
-It's not obvious that your boarding pass is secret, like a password.

-_But_ now that you've read this blog post, I regret to inform you that you _will_ in fact be an entire sack of geese if you go and post your boarding pass now.

-## When did all of this happen?
+## Why did _you_ do this?
-* March 22 - [@hontonyabbott](https://instagram.com/hontonyabbott) posts a picture of a boarding pass and baggage receipt.
-I log in to the website and get the passport number, phone number, and internal Qantas comments.
-* March 24 - I contact the Australian Signals Directorate (ASD) and let them know what happened.
-* March 27 - ASD tells me their investigation is complete, I send them a shakas gif, and they thank me for being a good citizen.
-* March 29 - I learn from lawyers that I have not done a crime 💯
-* March 30 - I contact Qantas and tell them about the vulnerability.
-* May 1 - Tony Abbott calls me, we chat about being dropped in the middle of the bush
-* July 17 - *Paper Mario: The Origami King* is released for Nintendo Switch.
-* August 21 - Qantas emails me saying the security problem has been fixed.
-* $DATE - Various people finish reviewing this post.
-* Today - You read this post instead of letting it read you, nice job you.

-### Hubris
-One day, my friend told me "yeah I was thinking.... why didn't _I_ hack Tony Abbott?
+One day, my friend who was also in "the group chat" said "I was thinking.... why didn't _I_ hack Tony Abbott?
 And I realised I guess it's because you have more hubris".

 I was deeply complimented by this, but that's not the point.
 The point is that you, too, can have hubris.

-You know how they say to commit a crime (which once again I insist did not happen in my case) you need means, motive, and opportuity?
+You know how they say to commit a crime (which once again I insist did not happen in my case) you need means, motive, and opportunity?
 Means is the ability to use right click > Inspect Element, motive is hubris, and opportunity is the dumb luck of having my friend message me the Instagram post.

 I know, I've been saying "hubris" a lot.
 I mean "the willingness to risk breaking the rules".
 Now hold up, don't go outside and do crimes (unless it's _really_ funny).
-I'm not talking about breaking the _law_.
-I'm talking about rules we just follow without realising, like social rules and conventions.
+I'm not talking about breaking the _law_, I'm talking about rules we just follow without realising, like social rules and conventions.

 Here's a simple example.
 You're at a sufficiently fancy restaurant, like I dunno, with white tablecloths or something?
 The waiter asks if you'd like "still or sparkling water?"